PRVR: Partially Relevant Video Retrieval: Our Method

 \subsection{Multi-Scale Similarity Learning}

-As we have no priori about where the relevant content is localized in PRVR, it is challenging to directly compute video-text similarity on a fine-grained scale.
-Here, we propose multi-scale similarity learning, which computes the similarity in a coarse-to-fine manner.
-It first detects a key clip that is most likely to be relevant to the query.
-Then, the importance of each frame is measured in a fine-grained temporal scale under the guidance of the key clip.
-The final similarity is computed by jointly considering the query's similarities with the key clip and the frames.
-The hypothesis here is that if one model briefly knows coarse relevant content with respect to the query, it will help the model to find more relevant content on a more fine-grained scale accurately.
-The framework of the multi-scale similarity learning is illustrated in Fig. \ref{fig:ms-sl}.
+According to the definition that a video is considered partially related to the text if it contains a text-related frame/clip, it is necessary to match the video-query pair at fine-grained clip and frame scales rather than using coarse global matching.
+As we have no prior knowledge about the localization of relevant content in PRVR, directly computing video-text similarity on a fine-grained scale is challenging.
+To this end, we propose a multi-scale similarity learning approach, which computes the similarity at different scales in a coarse-to-fine manner.
+Specifically, it first detects a key clip that is most likely to be relevant to the query.
+Then, the importance of each frame is measured on a fine-grained temporal scale under the guidance of the key clip.
+The final similarity is computed by jointly considering the query's similarities with both the key clip and the frames.
+The framework of the multi-scale similarity learning is illustrated in Fig. \ref{fig: model} (c) and (d).